ublue-os/blincus/README.md

 Delete the `blincus` profile (`incus profile delete blincus`) after changing display setups; it's recreated from the live environment on the next launch.
+Deleting it requires removing any blincus-managed containers first — `incus profile delete` fails while the profile is still in use.

 ## License